 Maybe if I just start typing my brain will untangle itself about what I want to say today.
-God must be trying pretty hard to teach me about living in the moment, because my brain continues continue to circle back around to that lesson I have yet to learn, apparently.
+God must be trying pretty hard to teach me about living in the moment, because my brain continues to circle back around to that lesson I have yet to learn, apparently.
 Or maybe he just knows that in most cases, I need lots of reminders.

 This morning, while driving my kids to school I was chuckling to myself (since no students in my car are interested in hearing my insights before school or before 8:00am–go figure) about a conversation I had with my oldest son who is currently renting a room out in California.
 He doesn’t want to commit to an apartment until he decides where he is going to land once he finds a job that can help him along in his career path.
 Unfortunately, California is running at about 110 degrees lately and since he is only renting a room, he has no control over the thermostat.
 And even more unfortunately, the person who does have control is the one who pays the bills and they seem to feel that 85 or 90 degrees is a reasonable temperature to keep the house.
-I say all that to tell you about my (in my head) response to all that: “I bet he wishes he had been more grateful for that annoying dorm life last year!”
-For the air conditioning control privileges.
+I say all that to tell you about my response (in my head) to all that: “I bet he wishes he had been more grateful for that annoying dorm life last year!” — for the air conditioning control privileges.
 If only he had known what was coming, he would have cranked it up to 72 and relished what he would one day long for as he lay dripping sweat in his bed (my poor baby!).

 But isn’t that how it works?
-We don’t know what we’ve got til’ it’s gone?
+We don’t know what we’ve got ’til it’s gone?
 I have lost track of how many times I have kicked myself for not wearing a bikini when I was 20 and size 4!
 I just couldn’t enjoy my body because it wasn’t “enough” of where I wanted it to be.
 Now I think, I should have been grateful that I looked the way I did instead of wishing I had “that girls” body.

 It gets more serious than fat vs. skinny, too.
 I remember wishing I had a bigger house or better car or job.
 And I am ashamed to admit that though I haven’t wished for different kids or a different spouse, I have wished for a kid who minded better (when they were toddlers) or talked sooner (when they were babies) or did more or less of what our society deems successful and well-rounded.
-I have wished my husband was as attentive or romantic as men in movies who are paid to act that way or as financially successful as so and so’s husband.
+I have wished my husband was as attentive or romantic as men in movies who are paid to act that way or as financially successful as so-and-so’s husband.

 If we can learn to say “thank you” to God, to ourselves and those around us for contributing to where we are at today, we can avoid living in the past or waiting for our lives to change so we can be happy.
-Today Is all we’ve got.
+Today is all we’ve got.
 It’s time to stop feeling sorry about what was or for what isn’t and start being grateful for what is.